-A pump-passing 1.5-liter four-cylinder is hooked up to either a manual or automatic transmission.
+Drivetrain: A pump-passing 1.5-liter four-cylinder is hooked up your choice of either a manual or automatic transmission.

-If you thought the Yaris was hard to spot before, the 2015 version makes anonymity a thing of the past.
-That’s because Toyota has installed a new front clip on its Euro-styled and built (in France) hatchback that seems almost disproportionate to its diminutive size.
-It all part of having the automaker’s passenger cars bear a passing resemblance to each other, at least when viewed head-on.
-Toyota claims they wanted to give the car “just the right touch of mean in its look”.
+Toyota is still in the midst of plastering the latest corporate face onto its extensive lineup, but its smallest car went under the knife in 2015.
+Anonymity a thing of the past.
+That’s because Toyota installed a front clip on its Euro-styled and built (in France) hatchback that seems almost disproportionate to the car’s diminutive size.
+It’s all part of having the automaker’s passenger cars bear a passing resemblance to one other, at least when viewed head-on.
+Toyota claims it wanted to give the car “just the right touch of mean in its look”.
 Mission accomplished.
-Inside, mean gives way to comfort, with upgraded seat covers and a redesigned dashboard that now includes a six-inch touch-screen.
-In addition the dash and door panels are now covered with soft-touch material.
-Finally the airbag count has been upped to nine from six and now includes a pair of front seat cushion airbags and a driver’s knee airbag.
+Inside, mean gives way to comfort, with upgraded seat covers and a redesigned dashboard that includes a six-inch touch-screen.
+In addition the dash and door panels are covered with soft-touch material.
+Lastly, the airbag count has been upped to nine from six and includes a pair of front-seat-cushion airbags and a driver’s knee airbag.
 To dial back some of the Yaris’s ride harshness, Toyota’s engineers have recalibrated the suspension and added more rigidity to the platform.
 All Yaris models — base two- and four-door L and LE and four-door SE — continue to employ a 1.5-liter four-cylinder engine that makes 106 horsepower and 103 pound-feet of torque.
-That’s not a lot of grunt compared to the competition, but at slightly more than 2,300 pounds, the Yaris is one of the lightest sub-compacts on the market.
-Completing the powertrain is a five-speed manual transmission, or a four-speed automatic option.
-However, maximum fuel efficiency can be achieved with the manual gearbox: 30/37 city/highway values.
-Base L models provide relatively basic transportation.
-However air conditioning, power door locks and a four-speaker stereo are included.
+That’s not a lot of grunt compared to the competition, but at slightly more than 2,300 pounds the Yaris is one of the lightest sub-compacts on the market, which means it doesn’t take much power to get it rolling.
+Completing the powertrain is a five-speed manual transmission and a four-speed automatic option.
+However, maximum fuel efficiency can be achieved with the manual gearbox: 30/37 mpg city/highway values.
+Base L models provide relatively basic transportation, however air conditioning, power door locks and a four-speaker stereo are included.
 A more inclusive suite of features is added to the LE, such as power windows and mirrors, remote keyless entry and a six-speaker audio package with Bluetooth wireless connectivity.
 The top-rung SE adds a sport-tuned suspension, front and rear disc brakes, alloy wheels, six-way adjustable driver’s seat and other distinctive interior and exterior content.
-For 2015, a navigation system is a dealer-installed option.
+A navigation system is a dealer-installed option.